YaleDHLab/dhlab-site/_opportunities/dh-fellows.md

         category='Opportunities'
         title=page.title
       %}
-      <p>Are you teaching a class this semester?
+      <p>Are you teaching a class next semester?
 Have you been thinking about incorporating a digital humanities component?
 Would you like help doing so?
-If yes, apply for a DH Teaching Fellowship!</p>
+If yes, apply for a DH Teaching Fellowship!
+No prior experience with digital humanities is required.</p>
       <p>Each semester, the Digital Humanities Lab appoints a cohort of Digital Humanities Teaching Fellows to integrate the digital humanities into Yale College classes.
 These positions provide semester-long support for graduate students to engage with digital humanities methods and theories in a classroom setting.
 DHLab staff work with Fellows to design digital humanities assignments, identify digital humanities readings or projects of interest to the class, and provide specialized technical training.
 Visit the <a href='{{ site.baseurl }}/about/teaching_fellows.html' target='_blank'>DH Teaching Fellows page</a> under "About" to see current and past recipients and their courses.</p>
     </div>
    </div>